-One muscle group that is especially prone to getting weak and problematic in senior are the shoulders.
-Today we will talk upper body strength and look at some shoulder exercises for the elderly.
+One muscle group that is especially prone to getting weak and problematic in seniors is the shoulders.
+In this post, you will learn about the best shoulder exercises for the elderly.

 Reach for that big book on the top shelf?
 Hang up the laundry?
-Play with the grand children?
-Pretty much anything involving the use of your hands and especially lifting things overhead or in front of you become difficult with weak shoulders.
+Play with the grandchildren?
+Pretty much anything involving the use of your hands and especially lifting things overhead or in front of you becomes difficult with weak shoulders.

 Even things like putting on a t-shirt can become hard as you get older if you don’t take care of your shoulder joints and their strength.

-That’s why it’s important to keep your shoulders healthy, strong and functional.
-Today we are going to learn how to do just that!
+That’s why it’s important to keep your shoulders healthy, strong, and functional.
+In this post, you are going to learn how to do just that!

-Let’s start with quick recap of the anatomy of the shoulder joint and the musculature.
+Let’s start with a quick recap of the anatomy of the shoulder joint and the musculature.

 The shoulder joint is what’s called a ball and socket joint and medically it’s called the glenohumeral joint.
 It connects your upper arm (the humerus) to your torso at the shoulder blade (scapula).